YanaSalova/USCollegeDataAnalysisR/README.md

-# USCollegeDataAnalysisR
+# USCollegePreliminaryDataAnalysis

-USCollegeDataAnalysisR is a comprehensive analysis of college and university data in the United States using R.
+**USCollegePreliminaryDataAnalysis** is an R-based project focused on the preliminary analysis of college and university data in the United States.
+This repository provides a comprehensive workflow for understanding, preparing, and analyzing educational data, with an emphasis on distribution analysis, feature selection, regression diagnostics, variance analysis, and correlation analysis.

 ### Description

-This repository is designed to perform a thorough preliminary analysis of data from colleges and universities across the United States using R. The analysis includes understanding features, data preparation, identifying and handling outliers, examining distribution types, and performing regression analysis with diagnostics and model evaluation.
+This repository is designed to perform a thorough preliminary analysis of data from colleges and universities across the United States using R. The analysis includes understanding features, data preparation, identifying and handling outliers, examining distribution types, performing regression analysis with diagnostics and model evaluation, and conducting variance and correlation analysis.

 ### Features